 Exiting the pandemic, GCPS has implemented culturally responsive, high-quality instructional materials throughout the county.
-Our adopted materials, enVision Common Core, meet expectations for alignment to College and Career Readiness standards and usability based on a third party review from EdReports.
-This resource also meets expectations for a balanced portrayal of various demographic and personal characteristics and encourages teachers to draw upon home language and culture to facilitate learning.
+Our adopted materials, enVision Common Core, meet expectations for alignment to College and Career Readiness standards and usability based on a

 In the fall of 2023, based on feedback from teachers at the grade level curriculum development days, a decision was made to continue using Envision Common Core.
 Beginning in the school year 2024-2025, GCPS will be implementing the 2024 version of this resource systemwide.
 This leverages teacher familiarity as we continue the ongoing work with our district pacing and essential skills documents, common benchmarks, and the Comprehensive Mathematics Plan.
 GCPS has worked to create a rotation for the renewal of all HQIMs in a five-year replacement cycle.
 This year, GCPS has been focusing on developing and implementing system support and professional development specific to writing across all content areas, with a focus on reasoning and modeling while providing increased central support at identified schools within the system to increase growth in mathematics.
 GCPS also utilizes the i-Ready Mathematics curriculum and Teacher Toolbox in grades K-8 as a supplemental and intervention resource.
 All teachers have access to each grade level's resources to support pre-teaches and reteaches in Tier 2 and more intensive interventions in Tier 3.